costs more to live in,

 Today, you don't even have to be a strong typist.
 Citizen journalism works equally well for young and more experienced people.
 You can create a message, and receive a message exclusively using online video.
 It's a couch-potato easy method of community journalism and business communication.

-Leverage Olympic Momentum is chockfull of hard to find information that can help anyone become an Olympic Citizen Journalist.
+Leverage Olympic Momentum is chockfull of hard to find information that can help anyone understand Social Media and become an Olympic Citizen Journalist.
 Once you know the rules you can position yourself or your company in your community in a manner that reflects your perspective and needs.
 In one smooth sequence it is possible to maintain more control within your community, promote your business, generate a profit, and support amateur Olympic athletes.
 But first you have to know exactly how the Games work, and especially the unwritten Olympic organization rules - rules that change constantly to suite current Olympic organization agenda.

-It never pays to fight Olympic momentum, so don't waste your precious time, money, and effort doing something that everyone always fails at.
+It NEVER pays to fight Olympic momentum, so don't waste your precious time, money, and effort doing something that everyone always fails at.
 Instead, get onboard, remain neutral, and make it work for you too.

 You won't learn the technical skills in this book (you can pick that info up on my blog or a thousand other places online), but you will learn why you now have an opportunity never afforded anyone else in history.
 Recognizing change is a big hurdle.
 Sometimes, you just have to see where others came from, and where they are going, and then cut your own path parallel to them through the same forest.